MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/quorum.md

 ## How pool quorum works

-When drives fail, or when some subset of drives loses contact with another subset, surviving drives need to verify that they constitute the *majority* of the pool to remain online.
+When drives fail, or when some subset of drives loses contact with another subset, surviving drives hosting metadata need to verify that they constitute the *majority* of the pool to remain online.
 If they can't verify that, they'll go offline.
 The pool is the entity that goes offline or stays online based on whether it has enough disks for quorum (50% + 1).
 The cluster database can be the +1 as long as the cluster itself is quorate.

 But pool quorum works differently from cluster quorum in the following ways:

+- The pool selects a subset of drives per node to host metadata
 - The pool uses the cluster database to break ties
-- The pool does NOT have dynamic quorum
+- The pool does not have dynamic quorum
-- The pool does NOT implement its own version of removing a vote
+- The pool does not implement its own version of removing a vote

 ### Examples